frankhale/CouplesJournal/README.md

 - [x] As a user I should be able to edit my journal entries
 - [x] As a user I should be able to view my journal entries as well as my partners in a list with newest first
 - [x] As a user I should be able to reply to a journal entries written by my partner
 - [x] As a user I should be able to delete a journal entry that I wrote
 - [x] As a user I should be able to delete a reply that I wrote
 - [x] As a user I should be able to page journal results
 - [x] As a user I want to be notified by email when my partner submits a journal entry
 - [x] As a user I want to be notified by email when my partner updates a journal entry
 - [x] As a user I want to be notified by email when my partner replies to one of my journal entries
+- [x] As a user I'd like to know how many replies a journal has when viewing the journal list page

 Other:

+- [ ] As a user I'd like to preview my journal before I submit
 - [ ] As a user I'd like to have a page that provides my analytics
     - number of journals posted
     - number of replies
 - [ ] As a user I should be able to export journal entries as PDF for easy backup, printing my entries as well as the ones shared with me
 - [ ] As a user I should be able to confirm my account via email (currently there is a button to fake this) when registering

 Raspberry Pi Setup: